Leon Brown (rugby union): International career

 Brown represented Wales at all age grades: U16, U18, and U20.
 Brown was selected in the Wales U18 side that toured South Africa in 2015.
 In 2016, Brown was part of the Wales U20 team that won a Six Nations Grand Slam.

 In August 2016 Brown was selected for the senior Wales training squad ahead of the Autumn international series.
 He was included in the Wales players squad for the 2017 Autumn internationals.
-Brown made his Wales senior debut on 10 November 2017 versus Australia as a second half substitute.
+Brown made his Wales senior debut on 10 November 2017 versus Australia as a second-half substitute.
 The following week, he made his first start, as Wales beat Georgia.

 Brown was selected in the initial 42–man training squad for the 2019 Rugby World Cup, and played in a summer friendly against Ireland, but did not make the final squad for the tournament.
 He was brought back into the Wales team by new head coach Wayne Pivac for the friendly against the Barbarians, and was named on the bench for the fixture.

 During the 2021 Six Nations Championship, Brown came off the bench in every match, winning the Championship title as well as the Triple Crown.
 He was selected for the 2021 Summer tests, starting in the final match against Argentina.

 Brown was initially selected for the 2022 Wales rugby union tour of South Africa, but ruled out due to injury.
 This injury would further rule him out of the 2022 Autumn test matches.
 Upon returning to fitness, Brown was selected in the squad for the 2023 Six Nations Championship.
+Brown made one appearance, coming off the bench against Scotland on 11 February 2023.

+Brown was not selected for the extended Wales training squad ahead of the 2023 Rugby World Cup.

+He returned to the Wales squad for the 2024 Six Nations Championship.
+Brown started in the opening match against Scotland, but was substituted off at half time due to injury, and subsequently missed the remainder of the tournament.